NotationApplicationDevelopment/UnoTestApp02_Metronome/README.md

 # UnoTestApp02_Metronome
-This project is larning project for Uno platform & firebase hosting.
+This project is a learning project for Uno Platform & firebase hosting.

-# points
+# Points
-・If you will debug a UWP project in Uno platform after edited the shared XAML files, you should build the UWP project after the editting.
+・After you edit shared XAML files, if you want to debug UWP projects in Uno Platform,  you should build the UWP projects before that.